TICK, TICK, BOOM!: Redbank Valley Offense Detonates for Two Quick TDs to Start Second Half on the Way to Win Over Port Allegany and District 9 Class A Title

 Redbank Valley (11-1) responded with a 14-yard touchdown from Huffman to Mason Clouse on a post route at the back of the end zone, but the 2-point conversion failed and Port Allegany remained in the lead at 7-6.

-The Gators had a couple of chances to extend that advantage, but had a drive stall at the Redbank Valley 15 and another come to an end at the Bulldog 14 on a missed field goal.
+The Gators had a couple of chances to extend that advantage but had a drive stall at the Redbank Valley 15 and another came to an end at the Bulldog 14 on a missed field goal.

 Port’s defense came up with a huge stop at the end of the first half.
 The Gators were simply trying to take a knee deep inside their own territory when the snap was botched and Redbank Valley recovered at the Port 11.